 PHYSICAL AND MEDICAL EFFECTS OF ALCOHOL AND DRUGS

-Alcohol is a drug that is absorbed into your bloodstream and transmitted to virtually all parts of your body.
+Alcohol is a drug that is absorbed into the bloodstream and transmitted to virtually all parts of the body.
 It is a depressant that causes a number of changes in behavior, though particular effects vary among individuals.
-Even one or two drinks will significantly affect your alertness, judgment, and physical coordination, making it dangerous for you to drive and participate in sports, and impairing your ability to make decisions about further drinking.
+Even one or two drinks will significantly affect alertness, judgment, and physical coordination, making it dangerous to drive and participate in sports, and impairing the ability to make decisions about further drinking.
 Small to moderate amounts of alcohol can increase aggressive behavior.
 Larger amounts cause physical effects such as staggering, slurred speech, double vision, sudden mood swings, and marked impairment of higher mental functions, severely altering your ability to learn and remember.
 Very high consumption, either long-term or in binges, can cause unconsciousness, respiratory arrest, and death.
 If combined with other depressants of the central nervous system, much smaller amounts of alcohol will cause the same effects.
 Combining alcohol consumption with stimulants, such as energy drinks, can mask the effects of alcohol.
 This can make it more difficult for individuals to judge their level of intoxication and can therefore lead to a higher consumption of alcohol than is safe.
-Heavy drinking may make you dependent on alcohol; sudden withdrawal may produce severe anxiety, tremors, hallucinations, and convulsions, and may even be life-threatening.
-Long-term heavy drinking increases your risk of developing liver and heart disease, circulatory problems, peptic ulcers, various forms of cancer, and irreversible brain damage.
-Women who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome, causing irreversible physical abnormalities and mental retardation.
+Heavy drinking may cause dependency on alcohol; sudden withdrawal may produce severe anxiety, tremors, hallucinations, and convulsions, and may even be life-threatening.
+Long-term heavy drinking increases the risk of developing liver and heart disease, circulatory problems, peptic ulcers, various forms of cancer, and irreversible brain damage.
+Women who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome, causing irreversible physical and mental effects.
 Children of alcoholic parents may suffer from a number of developmental and psychological problems, and are a greater risk of becoming alcoholics than are other children.

-As the American College Health Association says in Alcohol: Decisions on Tap: Abusing alcohol can cripple your chances for a good life.
-Too much drinking even once can cause you pain and harm the lives of others.
+As the American College Health Association says in Alcohol Use and You: Decisions on Tap - abusing alcohol can cripple the chances for a good life.
+Too much drinking, even once, can cause pain and harm the lives of others.
 It can result in sports injuries, car accidents, fights, unplanned parenthood, sexual assault, and sexually transmitted diseases.
-Over time, too much drinking leads to slow, steady damage to your body and mind.
+Over time, too much drinking leads to slow, steady damage to the body and mind.

-Controlled substances have a number of physical and mental effects, summarized in Appendix A of the Federal Register, Vol. 55, No. 159, page 33590.
+Controlled substances have a number of physical and mental effects, summarized in the Drug Enforcement Administration Fact Sheets located at: https://www.dea.gov/druginfo/factsheets.shtml.

 Bowdoin College students must comply with Maine state laws regarding the consumption, sale, purchase, and delivery of alcohol.
 A summary of applicable Maine law is provided below:

-h.
-No person may drink liquor while operating a motor vehicle on any public way.
+- No person may drink liquor while operating a motor vehicle on any public way.
 A driver of a vehicle is also in violation of Maine law if the driver or a passenger of the vehicle possesses an open alcoholic beverage container in a vehicle on a public way.
-In addition, operating a motor vehicle with a blood-alcohol level of 0.08% or higher is illegal and will automatically result in a suspension of your driver’s license or permit and/or a fine of at least $400.
+In addition, operating a motor vehicle with a blood-alcohol level of 0.08% or higher is illegal and, for a first offense, will automatically result in a suspension of your driver’s license or permit and/or a fine of at least $500.
 If you are under age twenty-one, the state considers you intoxicated if you have consumed any amount of alcohol and your license will be automatically suspended.

 2. Hard Liquor

-No student, regardless of age, may possess hard liquor in College residences.
-Hard liquor with an alcohol content of more than 10 percent alcohol by volume that is found in campus residences by Security will be confiscated.
-Generally, this excludes beer, malt beverages, wine, hard liquor mixes, champagne and hard cider.
+No student, regardless of age, may possess hard liquor on College premises.
+Hard liquor that is found on campus by Security will be confiscated.
+Generally, this excludes beer, malt beverages, wine, and hard cider.

 3. Drinking Games

-Drinking games, encouraging the rapid ingestion of alcohol, are not permitted.
-Such games include, but are not limited to: Quarters, Beer Pong, Beirut, Power Hour, and Flip Cup.
-Paraphernalia identified as having been used in a drinking game, including tables, may be confiscated by Security and will become property of the College.
+Drinking games encouraging the rapid ingestion of alcohol are not permitted.
+Paraphernalia identified as intended for use in a drinking game, including tables, may be confiscated by Security and will become property of the College.